raahulmaurya1/Hotel_Managment_System/README.md

    - Access occupancy and revenue summaries for different time periods.

     License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details.<br/>
 Contact: raahulmaurya2@gmail.com